amwales-888/amjson/README.md

 allocate and reallocate as required.
 We keep reallocations to a minimum and use a simplistic approach to resizing.

-Each object in the pool is 32bytes in length, in the case of strings and numbers we points back to the original JSON data.
-The original JSON data is never changed and never copied in we simply store pointer and length into the original data.
+Each object in the pool is 16bytes in length, in the case of strings and numbers we points back to the original JSON data using offset from the start of the buffer.
+The original JSON data is never modified and never copied in we simply store offset and length into the original data.

 Parser objects in the pool are chained together using offset from the start of the pool.
 Since all offsets are to objects within the